I offer my services as a consultant to supervise film conservation and restoration.

 From 1995 onwards I became ever more involved in researching and developing solutions with manufacturers and technology suppliers to enable digitisation of entire films.
 This came about for several reasons:

 Firstly, I had founded, designed and built a new digital facility that I had named Cinecittà Digital and which was next door to Cinecittà’s film processing labs in Rome.
-Through my work on feature films I had also spent much time and effort to make digital and analogue film inter-cuts practically invisible, working intimately in both the chemical and digital labs.
+Through my work on feature films I had also spent much time and effort working intimately in both the chemical and digital labs.

 In essence, my extensive visual effects supervision experiences led me to research how to make cuts between analogue and digital scenes invisible - it was to prove the technical founding stone, together with a profound understanding of the original creative intentions of the film makers, for digital film conservation and restoration, and ultimately the now well established digital intermediate process itself.

-From 2003 to the present day I have worked on many film projects together with Guido Pappada' to digitize entire films and I've also recently developed with Mike Connor an innovative unit that can be taken into film archives for specific projects.
+From 2003 to the present day I have continued to work on many film projects together with Guido Pappada' to digitize entire films, and, working at the same time on improving post production I've also recently developed with Mike Connor an innovative 8k Mobile Digital Lab unit that can be taken into film archives for specific projects (see link below in logo for a description of the lab).